tgillus/pack-it/README.md

 ## License

-Pack It! is distributed under the MIT License.
+Feast! is distributed under the MIT License.
 See the LICENSE file for more information.